-If you’re one of the many women seeking natural options for tracking your fertility, you’ve probably heard of the fertility awareness method (FAM).
-The FAM helps women monitor their menstrual cycle and fertility signs in order to determine their fertility at any given day of the month.
+If you’re one of the many seeking natural options for tracking your fertility, you’ve probably heard of the fertility awareness method (FAM).
+The FAM helps people monitor their menstrual cycle and fertility signs in order to determine their fertility at any given day of the month.
 There are several FAMs that can help you track your fertility, so that you can either plan to have or avoid sex on your fertile days, depending on your reason for fertility tracking.

-The most common FAM is the temperature method, which is based on a woman’s basal body temperature upon waking.
+The most common FAM is the temperature method, which is based on a the basal body temperature upon waking.
 A lesser-known FAM, and the one we’ll be discussing today, is the cervical mucus method, by which you can check and track your cervical mucus every day, multiple times a day, to determine your fertility.
-Throughout the course of a healthy menstrual cycle, a woman’s cervical mucus will change, and noticing and charting these changes is a remarkably reliable and low-cost way of monitoring your fertility.
+Throughout the course of a healthy menstrual cycle, the cervical mucus will change, and noticing and charting these changes is a remarkably reliable and low-cost way of monitoring your fertility.

 Of course, it’s necessary to disclaim that the FAM is not 100% effective at ensuring or avoiding pregnancy, so use this method with some caution, and consult with your healthcare provider if you have questions about the reliability or health of your cycle.

 First things first: what is cervical mucus (CM) anyway?
 CM, also referred to as cervical fluid, is vaginal discharge, but not just any old discharge.
 Because the vagina is a mucous membrane, it will always be moist, to some extent.
 CM is discharge beyond your baseline moistness.
 In other words, your discharge only counts as CM when there is a physical substance on your fingers, underpants, or toilet paper.

 CM changes in color and consistency based on where you are in your menstrual cycle.
 (For a more comprehensive understanding of the different phases of your cycle, click here ).
 Keep reading to understand what these changes tell you about your fertility.